-I’ve always felt that Seattle doesn’t quite get the chops it deserves when it comes to food.
+I’ve always felt that Seattle doesn’t quite get the recognition it deserves when it comes to food.

-Despite having no Michelin Star restaurants (through no fault of its own) Seattle can hold its own in nearly every genre of restaurant.
+Despite having no Michelin-starred restaurants (through no fault of its own), Seattle can hold its own in nearly every genre of dining.

-Seattle has a few decent all-you-can-eat sushi places although you have to stay up to date as they seem to come and go regularly.
+Seattle has a few decent all-you-can-eat sushi places, although you have to stay up to date—they tend to come and go regularly.

 So, as of now, these are my favorite places to get all-you-can-eat sushi when I’m in the city.
-I should also mention that they’re the only places I know of.
+I should also mention: they’re the only places I know of.

-Also, if you’re a sushi fan, don’t come to Seattle and think that you will get excellent bargain sushi.
-Seattle has excellent sushi, but the lower level of sushi is the same as everywhere else.
+Also, if you’re a sushi fan, don’t come to Seattle thinking you’re going to get excellent bargain sushi.
+Seattle has excellent sushi—but the lower-tier stuff is the same as everywhere else.

-Add in the fact that most AYCE sushi places are $30 or so and it gets harder to justify instead of just going and getting good sushi somewhere else.
+Add in the fact that most AYCE sushi places run around $30 or more, and it gets harder to justify when you could just spend the same and get higher-quality sushi a la carte.

 Best AYCE Sushi Restaurants In Seattle